JanisPlayer/Minecraft-Bedrock-Connect/README.md

 [Minecraft-Bedrock-Connect.apk](https://github.com/JanisPlayer/Minecraft-Bedrock-Connect/raw/main/Minecraft-Bedrock-Connect.apk)
 PlayStore: [Download](https://play.google.com/store/apps/details?id=de.heldendesbildschirms.mcbedrockconnector) [PlayStore Availability](https://github.com/JanisPlayer/Minecraft-Bedrock-Connect/blob/main/PlayStore%20Availability.md)

+This project is in no way connected to GKM Interactive or Mojang/Microsoft.
+It is a purely private, non-commercial open-source project.

 # Minecraft-Bedrock-Connect
 An Android app that enables forwarding a server to LAN using packet forwarding.
 This can be useful for consoles like Xbox, PlayStation to connect to external servers.